-- The reflexive verbs

-- The impersonnal verbs

-- The negative

 - The expressions with avoir and être

 - The partitive articles

-- The adverbs of time
+- · The adverbs of time

-- Using verbs followed by the infinitive
+- · Using verbs in the infinitive

 - The perfect tense for regular and irregular verbs

 - The relative pronouns

-- The prepositions
+- · The prepositions

-- The modal verbs
+- · The modal verbs

 - The adjective agreement and position

-- The comparative and superlative
+- Comparative and superlative

-- The immediate and simple future
+- · The future tense

-- The direct object pronouns
+- Direct object pronouns

-- The emphatic pronouns
+- Emphatic pronouns

-- We learn to reuse language that we have heard or read adapting it in new contexts for different purposes. - We learn to write clearly and accurately, including an - appropriate level of detail and sophistication. - We learn strategies to deal with unfamiliar language.
+- We learn to reuse language that we have heard or read adapting it in new contexts for different purposes. - We learn to write clearly and accurately, including an appropriate level of detail and sophistication. - We learn strategies to deal with unfamiliar language.